Closeup shot of a bride and groom holding hands while dancing together

 Some think that marriage to a U.S. citizen and other family relationships will automatically result in access to a green card, but there are barriers that may prevent or delay these family members from becoming lawful permanent residents.
 Among these barriers are the “three- and ten-year bars.”These obstacles can be devastating.
-For some, leaving the country was a necessity and this legal issue is significant.
-If you need an attorney to help you through an immigration issue, contact The Law Offices of Cheryl R. David.
+For some, leaving the country was a necessity, and this legal issue is significant.
+If you need an immigration attorney to help you with a 3-10 year bar, contact The Law Offices of Cheryl R. David.

 What is a 3 & 10-year bar?

-If an immigrant has been in the United States illegally and then left the country, sometimes they are barred from reentry.
+If an immigrant has been in the United States illegally and then left the country, they are sometimes barred from reentry.
 A bar can cause a barrier to obtaining a green card even when married to a U.S. citizen or another family member of that citizen.
-Many people who qualify for green cards based on their relationships to U.S. citizen or lawful permanent resident relatives when leaving the U.S. to obtain their green card find themselves in a very complicated situation.
-They must leave the country to apply for their green card overseas, however, when they leave they are barred from re-entering the U.S. for three or ten years.
+Many people who qualify for green cards based on their relationships to U.S. citizens or lawful permanent resident relatives, when leaving the U.S. to obtain their green card, find themselves in a very complicated situation.
+They must leave the country to apply for their green card overseas; however, when they leave, they are barred from re-entering the U.S. for three or ten years.

 Extreme hardship waivers

 The United States Department of Homeland Security can waive the bar if an applicant can establish that extreme hardship would result to a spouse or parent if the applicant is not permitted to reenter.
 Hardship to the immigrant himself or his children is not a factor.
 Waivers are possible but can be difficult to obtain.
-Additionally, an appeal of a denied waiver can take up to 28 months or longer before adjudication.
+Current USCIS guidance recognizes that extreme hardship may be demonstrated based on either separation from the qualifying relative or the potential hardship of the qualifying relative relocating abroad—applicants do not need to prove both.
+Additionally, an appeal of a denied waiver can take up to 37 months or longer before adjudication.

 Examples of extreme hardship include:

-Usually, applicants must apply for the waiver from outside of the United States and may have to wait a long time for approval.
-Sometimes Immigrants have to choose between leaving the country and taking the risk they might not be able to return, or remaining in the country illegally.
+Usually, applicants must apply for the waiver from outside the United States and may have to wait a long time for approval.
+Sometimes immigrants have to choose between leaving the country and taking the risk that they might not be able to return, or remaining in the country illegally.
 This can result in substantial family hardship before reentry.

 Contact Our New York City Immigration Lawyers

-Our law firm can explain all the opportunities and risks associated with consular processing, and help you through the entire procedure, moreover, discuss whether this is a good option.
+Our law firm can explain all the opportunities and risks associated with consular processing, help you through the entire procedure, and discuss whether this is a good option.
 For an initial consultation with a skilled immigration lawyer, contact the Law Office of Cheryl R. David in New York.